Celebrating that most essential job of all

 Especially if your mom’s not right here in the area, make sure you’ve already sent her a card with a message from the heart, with or without a gift attached.
 Even a simple phone call (come on, don’t make it just a text or an email) to let her know you’re thinking of her on her special day can go a long way to brightening up her weekend.

 In that spirit, Historic Sotterley will present a Mother’s Day “drive-thru” farmers market this Sunday from 10 a.m. to 2 p.m. at the St. Mary’s County Regional Airport in Hollywood.
-There will be a variety of items for sale, including oysters, beef, cut flowers, honey, beer, kettle corn, eggs, chocolates, baked goods, pickles, soaps, bagged coffee and more.
-Food trucks from Chief’s and Blue Wind will also be participating.
-To ensure visitors come away with exactly what they want, contact vendors in advance to place pre-orders from Sotterley’s website at www.sotterley.org.
+There will be a variety of items for sale, but to ensure what you want is available, place pre-orders from Sotterley’s website at www.sotterley.org.

 All of these ideas and more are excellent ways to honor or pay tribute to our mothers.
 But for those who plan to take the route of wining and dining their family matriarchs this weekend with curbside take-out or delivery food from her favorite eatery, don’t let the gifts steal too much of the spotlight.